 Invocon on the International Space Station

-Currently, Invocon has three systems in operation on the International Space Station (ISS) with additional systems manifested for flight.
-Internal Wireless Instrumentation System (IWIS™), External Wireless Instrumentation System (EWIS™), and Micro-gravity Measurement Apparatus (MMA), and the Distributed Impact Detection System (DIDS) are installed on the ISS.
+Currently, Invocon has four systems in operation on the International Space Station (ISS) with additional systems manifested for flight.
+Internal Wireless Instrumentation System (IWIS™), External Wireless Instrumentation System (EWIS™), Micro-gravity Measurement Apparatus (MMA), and the Distributed Impact Detection System (DIDS) are installed on the ISS.

 IWIS was deployed by astronauts inside the partially completed ISS to collect data on the impulse response of the structure.
 This data is used to verify the structural integrity of the ISS on orbit.
 It has also been used to update models predicting the modal response of the ISS.
 Complete understanding of the resonant modes of the structure allow for effective planning for re-boost events.
 Since this data changed as the Station was assembled, it was important to keep this data current with each addition to the Station.
 The wireless nature of the data acquisition network minimizes the time necessary for deployment and recovery of the system.
 Further, some of the reaction control system (RCS) test firings occurred when all airlocks between modules were closed.
 A wired system would not have the flexibility needed to accommodate mission changes and data acquisition windows of opportunity.